 If you have suffered a dog bite injury, then you must take immediate and decisive action.
-You will probably need to involve a Newport Beach dog bite attorney.
-A dog bite lawyer in Newport Beach is the only professional qualified to handle your case.
-A Newport Beach dog bite attorney will ensure that you get the money you need and deserve after the incident.
+You will probably need to involve a lawyer.
+A professional, qualified Newport Beach dog bite attorney will ensure that you get the money you need and deserve after the incident.
 Whether you are a proud dog owner, understanding state laws on ownership can be useful to you.
 Preventative measures should always be taken to prevent an accidental situation from happening.

 First Things First—What to do After a Dog Bite Incident